rom-rb/rom-rb.org/source/doc-pages/introduction/mappers.md

 * Build aggregate objects
 * Build immutable value objects

-ROM also allows you to define a mappers that can be reused for many relations.
+ROM also allows you to define mappers that can be reused for many relations.

 Relations and mappers are a very powerful combination for reading data.
 To change data ROM uses [Commands](/introduction/commands).